MyTooliT/Dashboard/C-RIO Dashboard en.md

 ![deadtime2](assets/deadtime2.png)

+### Channels

+{-} channels

+If you have a three channel holder you can change the channel which is used to calculate the IFT value with this drop down menu.
+You can use any of the three channels or multiple channels at once.
+If you use a one channel holder this parameter will be ignored and the IFT value calculated with the one available channel.

 ### IFT value factor

 {-} IFT value factor

 This is a multiplicative factor for the IFT-Value in the corresponding diagram and for the analogue port number 0 of the SPU (NI  9263).
 With it, the signal can be set to a desired value.
+The values for the different channels can be changed separately.

 ### IFT value offset

 {-} IFT value offset

 This is an additive value, to the IFT-Value in the corresponding  diagram and for the analogue port number 0 of the SPU (NI9263).
 With it, the signal can be set to a desired offset.
+The values for the different channels can be changed separately.

 ## Modes